christopherahern/GAM-DH/README.md

 If you want to cite this paper, please use the following:

 > Tamminga, Meredith, Christopher Ahern and Aaron Ecay.
 Generalized Additive Mixed Models for intraspeaker variation.
-2016
+Linguistics Vanguard, Volume 2, Issue S1, Pages 33-41, 2016.

 If you reference the results of this paper, please also cite [the Philadelphia Neighborhood Corpus](http://fave.ling.upenn.edu/pnc.html).